How Luxe Light & Home Conquered the Affordable Luxury Lighting Market

 Each piece looks like a sculpture.
 Is that intentional?

 That’s very true!
-And yes, we are obsessed with form and silhouette — especially the idea that a light can be viewed and appreciated from every side or angle.
-It is a design challenge.
+And yes, we are obsessed with form and silhouette — especially the challenge to create a light that can be viewed and appreciated from every side or angle.

 The Gio Ciolo Chandelier’s “cuffs” of hand-cast “Rostrato” spikes encircle hand-blown cylinders of frosted or seeded glass cylinders, inspired by Sally and Jason’s collection of vintage cuff bracelets.